-Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
+Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of a transaction.
 Foreign currency monetary items are translated at the year-end exchange rates.
-Exchange differences arising on the translation of monetary items are recognised in the profit or loss.
+Exchange differences arising on the translation of monetary items are recognised in the Profit or Loss.